 Have we persuaded you to invest?
 We've rounded up the best bathroom mirrors in our buying guide, so go and have a scroll through those.

-You'd be surprised how much of a difference giving your current tiles a good clean can make.
-When your grout gets grimy (yum), it can bring down the whole look of your bathroom, so get yourself some rubber gloves, a toothbrush and a good cream cleaner, and start scrubbing.
 Get the paste into all the nooks and crannies and then leave for about 30 minutes to let it work its magic.
-Once you’ve left it for a while, simply rinse off with clean water and wipe up any residue with a microfibre towel.
+Once you’ve left it for a while, simply rinse off with clean water and wipe up any residue with a microfiber towel.

 Top tip: If your bathroom is windowless, we recommend opting for fake plants.
 You'll find a load of fake (and real) options in our round up of the best indoor plants.